Regularity of solutions to degenerate normalized $p$-Laplacian equation with general variable exponents: Abstract

 \section{Abstract}

-In this paper, we consider a kind of degenerate normalized $p$-Laplacian equation with general variable exponents.
+In this paper, we consider degenerate quasilinear elliptic models of normalized $ p$-Laplacian type.
 We establish local $C^{1,\alpha'}$ regularity of viscosity solutions by making use of the compactness argument, scaling techniques and the localized oscillating method.
 In addition, we also obtain almost optimal pointwise $C^{1,\tau} $ regularity for degenerate free transmission problem related to normalized $ p$-Laplacian.
 Our argument is based on a new improved oscillation-type estimate combined with a localized analysis.